amir734jj/cs655-lecture-notes/src/lab01/note.marp.md

 ## Greetings :)

-- Bachelor, masters, or PhD student?
+- Bachelor, masters, or Ph.D. student?
 - Favorite programming language? and why?
 - Fun software project you worked on?